-in [-s] sourcename [targetname]
+In [option] sourcename [targetname]

-ln [-s] sourcename1 sourcename2 [sourcename3 ...] targetdirectory
+In [-s] sourcename1 sourcename2 [sourcename3 ...] targetdirectory

 A link is a directory entry referring to a file; the same file (together with its size, all its protection information, etc.) may have several links to it.
 There are two kinds of links: hard links and symbolic links.